fuji44/iocage-plugin-flexget/README.md

 If you want to control only the flexget daemon without stopping the jail, run the `flexget daemon` command or the` service flexget` command.

 ```
 # Use flexget command.
-Run as flexget user
+Run as flexget user on jail console
 flexget daemon start -d
 flexget daemon stop
 flexget daemon status

 # Use service command.
-Run as root user
+Run as root user on jail console
 service flexget start
 service flexget stop
 service flexget status